zz9tf/instaclone/README.md

    ```

 2. Usage
-   For using babel for our app, we add a new file called "babel.config.json" with the following content:
+   For using babel for our app, I add a new file called "babel.config.json" with the following content:
    ```
     {
     "presets": ["@babel/preset-env"]
     }
    ```

-   And then, we add a new line(See nodemon usage):
+   And then, I add a new line(See nodemon usage):
    ```
    "dev": "nodemon --exec babel-node server"
    ```
-   So that, after git clone this project, we can run this app by:
+   So that, after git clone this project, you can run this app by:
     ```
     npm run dev
     ```
     It will automatically use babel and nodemon to run our app.

 ## [Prisma](https://www.prisma.io/)
+Prisma is a tool to talk with our app database.

 1. Installation
    The following command allows you to install the Prisma CLI as a development dependency in the project